filecoin-project/FIPs/FIPS/fip-nnnn-fevm-gas.md

 - If an actor attempts to exceed either of these limits at runtime, the Wasm container will return `-1` to the actor (as per the Wasm spec).
 All current built-in actors will then abort immediately with the `SYS_ILLEGAL_INSTRUCTION` exit code.
 - If instantiating an actor would exceed either of these limits, the instantiating actor will immediately exit with the `SYS_ILLEGAL_INSTRUCTION` exit code.

+### Block Size Limits

+This FIP introduces a 1MiB limit on all newly created blocks (through the `ipld::block_create` syscall).
+This affects:

+1. Blocks in state.
+2. The size of internal (actor to actor) messages and return values.

 ## Design Rationale